genderkit/genderkit/_articles/gnrh-agonists.md

 - *If you are going through, or about to start puberty*, GnRH agonists can be used to delay puberty.
 The effects of GnRH agonists when used in this way are considered a fully reversible treatment {% cite hembree2009endocrine %}, and may reduce the distress of going through the "wrong" puberty {% cite giordano2020 %} as well as the need for some other treatments later in life {% cite wpath7 %}.
 This is generally considered safe, though there is some evidence that suppressing puberty may have a negative impact on bone development {% cite giordano2020 %}.
 Further information is available on [the GIDS website](https://gids.nhs.uk/evidence-base).

+  Due to a recent high court ruling, under-16s will not receive this treatment from the NHS in England and Wales without a 'best interests' court order {% cite specEngDec20Update %}.
+It is likely that private clinics will adopt similar policies.
+You can find more information about 'best interests' court proceedings on the Something Or Other Website (TODO!!).

 ### Are there other options?

 Alternatives to GnRH agonists include [cyproterone]({% link _articles/cyproterone.md %}), [spironolactone]({% link _articles/spironolactone.md %}), and [anastrozole]({% link _articles/anastrozole.md %}).